NMIT-WR/smart-address/apps/landing/README.md

 ## Testing

-This project uses [Vitest](https://vitest.dev/) for testing.
+This project uses Bun's test runner.
 You can run the tests with:

 ```bash
 pnpm test